crusher083/dgl/docs/source/guide/training-graph.rst

 Loop
 ^^^^

-Training loop then simply involves iterating over the dataloader and updating the model.
+Training loop is simple - we iterate over the dataloader and updating the model weights.

 .. code:: python